warhoax/Ransomware/README.md

 Used Fernet Cryptography python's library to encrypt/decrypt

-Used Discord bot for key recieving and managing
+Used Discord bot as a server for key recieving & management

+Leme know if need assit........